 With the possibility of students returning to school during a pandemic, making sure they make the right decisions regarding their health is paramount.
 Talk to an estate attorney about a POA for teens.

 Doctors, hospitals and even the college they are attending are limited in what information can be shared with parents or other adults.
-Without a Medical Power of Attorney, a parent, even one paying their tuition, covering their health insurance and claiming them as a dependent on their tax return, could be helpless to aid their adult child if an emergency arises.
-A Power of Attorney for medical and financial matters allows your college-bound child to appoint someone to handle these matters for them if they are unable or unavailable to handle it themselves.
+Without a Medical Power of Attorney, a parent, even one paying their tuition, covering their health insurance, and claiming them as a dependent on their tax return, could be helpless to aid their adult child if an emergency arises.
+A Power of Attorney for medical and financial matters allows your college-bound child to appoint someone to handle these matters for them if they are unable or unavailable to handle them themselves.

 A young adult, or any adult for that matter, should take the time to be sure these documents are in place before they become necessary.
 Please call one of our estate planning attorneys for more information.